Do Your Child's SSAT or ISEE Scores Really Matter?

 The ISEE consists of five sections: Verbal Reasoning, Quantitative

 Reasoning, Reading Comprehension, Mathematics Achievement, and an Essay.
-The first four sections have multiple choice answers, while the essay is written.
-Scores for the first four sections of the ISEE are sent to the schools which you select.
-The essay is not scored but is made available only to schools via the ERB site.
+The first four sections have multiple-choice answers while the essay is written.
+Scores for the first four sections of the ISEE are sent to the schools you select.
+The essay is not scored but is available only to schools via the ERB site.
 Individual schools assess the essays based on their criteria.
 Download and read carefully What to Expect on the ISEE.

 While your educational consultant will be familiar with admissions tests and how they work, you also need to have a general understanding of what's involved.
-Even more importantly, you will see the wisdom of making sure that your child begins preparing for the tests well in advance.
+Even more importantly, you will see the wisdom of ensuring your child begins preparing for the tests well in advance.
 Input the search string "ISEE test prep" into Amazon.com to yield over forty results.
-The familiar Princeton Review and Kaplan books are listed as well as a host of others.
+The familiar Princeton Review and Kaplan books are listed, as well as many others.

 Now, let's circle back to that important question, namely, what score is acceptable?
 The short answer is that it depends on the individual schools.
 Each private school is unique, as you have come to know.
 There is no regional or national standard of admissions.
-Each private school decides what the admissions criteria are, and makes admissions decisions based on their experience with those established criteria.
-Consequently, one school may know that applicants with a stanine score of 8 will be able to handle the academic work involved in their particular curriculum.
+Each private school decides what the admissions criteria are and makes admissions decisions based on their experience with those established criteria.
+Consequently, one school may know that applicants with a stanine score of 8 can handle the academic work involved in their particular curriculum.
 Another school may be comfortable with a lower score.
 Remember that your child's ISEE results are just one part of her overall admissions profile.

-To sum up: understand how the admissions tests work early on in the school search process.
+To summarize, understand how the admissions tests work early in the school search process.
 Do not leave test preparation until the last minute.
 Six to eight months before the test date is not too early to start.
-That will allow you time to fix any gaps in your child's knowledge and skill base.
+That will allow you time to fix gaps in your child's knowledge and skill base.
 Then, all that will be left is to practice, practice, practice.

 comments powered by Disqus